seemslegit42/aevonos/docs/monetization.md

 3.1.
 Tiered Subscriptions (Gated by Agentic Capacity) Subscription tiers are uniquely structured by gating access to agentic capacity (CogniOps), which is the core value metric customers pay for.
 Apprentice (Free):
-Price: $0
+- **Price:** $0
-Target User: Individuals, Explorers, Developers.
+- **Target User:** Individuals, Explorers, Developers.
 Primary acquisition funnel for Product-Led Growth.
-CogniOps Quota: Strictly limited monthly quota (e.g., 100 CogniOps) to demonstrate BEEP's power for simple tasks, but insufficient for meaningful continuous automation [cite: 1 (Monetization Strategies)].
+- **CogniOps Quota:** Strictly limited monthly quota (e.g., 100 CogniOps) to demonstrate BEEP's power for simple tasks, but insufficient for meaningful continuous automation [cite: 1 (Monetization Strategies)].
-Limitations: Restricted access to the full third-party Armory marketplace and custom workflow creation in Loom Studio [cite: 1 (Monetization Strategies)].
+- **Limitations:** Restricted access to the full third-party Armory marketplace and custom workflow creation in Loom Studio [cite: 1 (Monetization Strategies)].
 Artisan (Pro):
-Price: ~$20 / user / month (positioning as a premium tool).
+- **Price:** ~$20 / user / month (positioning as a premium tool).
-Target User: Solo Operators, Small Teams, Power Users.
+- **Target User:** Solo Operators, Small Teams, Power Users.
 Primary self-service revenue engine.
-CogniOps Quota: Generous monthly quota (e.g., 2,000 CogniOps).
+- **CogniOps Quota:** Generous monthly quota (e.g., 2,000 CogniOps).
-Features: Unlocks full ecosystem power, including unrestricted Armory marketplace access and unlimited custom agentic workflow creation in Loom Studio.
+- **Features:** Unlocks full ecosystem power, including unrestricted Armory marketplace access and unlimited custom agentic workflow creation in Loom Studio.
 Overage handled via prepaid credits [cite: 1 (Monetization Strategies)].
 Priesthood (Enterprise):
-Price: Custom Quote (based on user volume, service needs, support levels).
+- **Price:** Custom Quote (based on user volume, service needs, support levels).
-Target User: Larger Organizations, Autonomous Corporate Departments, Businesses with stringent security/compliance needs.
+- **Target User:** Larger Organizations, Autonomous Corporate Departments, Businesses with stringent security/compliance needs.
-Features: Includes everything in Artisan tier plus advanced security/governance (Aegis with SSO, audit logs), very high/unlimited CogniOps quotas, advanced admin tools, dedicated/premium support [cite: 1 (Monetization Strategies)].
+- **Features:** Includes everything in Artisan tier plus advanced security/governance (Aegis with SSO, audit logs), very high/unlimited CogniOps quotas, advanced admin tools, dedicated/premium support [cite: 1 (Monetization Strategies)].
 3.2.
 Usage-Based Billing for BEEP AI Layer (Prepaid Credits) To manage overages and provide budget predictability, a prepaid credit system is used.
 Mechanism: Users purchase a bank of "ΛΞVON Credits" upfront.
 These credits are drawn down as they consume CogniOps beyond their subscription tier's monthly allowance [cite: 1 (Monetization Strategies)].
 Benefits: Offers firm budget control for users, prevents surprise bills, improves cash flow for ΛΞVON OS by collecting revenue upfront, and reduces involuntary churn [cite: 1 (Monetization Strategies)].
 Risk Management: This component is a fundamental risk management requirement, ensuring scalable profitability by aligning revenue with the variable COGS of AI computation [cite: 1 (Monetization Strategies)].
+### 3.3.
+The Engine: Obelisk Pay
+All ΞCredit transactions, from Agent Action debits to Armory purchases, are powered by Obelisk Pay—the sovereign, closed-loop payment engine of ΛΞVON OS.
+This system provides unparalleled speed and precision, ensuring every unit of value is tracked without reliance on external processors.
+For more details on its architecture, see the [Obelisk Pay documentation](./OBELISK-PAY.md).
 4. The Ecosystem Engine: ΛΞVON Armory Marketplace Monetization The "ΛΞVON Armory" is the engine of the ecosystem, positioned as the central, sanctified repository of tools.
 Curation as a Differentiator: A rigorously curated marketplace enforces high standards of quality, security, and aesthetic cohesion ("Verdigris Interface Protocol™"), building a premium, trustworthy user experience [cite: 1 (Monetization Strategies)].